Park City Group (NASDAQ:PCYG) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Park City Group (NASDAQ:PCYG – Free Report) in a research note released on Friday.
+StockNews.com began coverage on shares of Park City Group (NASDAQ:PCYG – Free Report) in a research note published on Saturday morning.
 The firm issued a hold rating on the technology company’s stock.

 Park City Group, Inc, a software-as-a-service provider, designs, develops, and markets proprietary software products in North America.
 The company offers ReposiTrak MarketPlace, a supplier discovery and B2B e-commerce solution; ReposiTrak Compliance and Food Safety solutions, which reduces potential regulatory and legal risk from their supply chain partners; and ReposiTrak Supply Chain solutions that enables customers to manage relationships with suppliers.